-Seventeen participants (14 women, 1 left handed) were recruited for the conflict condition and eighteen participants (16 women, 2 left handed) were recruited for the control condition.
-Participants had an age between 18 and 25 years and received monetary compensation.
-One participant in the conflict condition had to be excluded due to unusual high error rates (12.6%) in both, win and loss trials (> 2.5 SDs).
+Seventeen participants (14 women, 1 left-handed) were recruited for the conflict condition, and 18 participants (16 women, 2 left-handed) were recruited for the control condition.
+Participants were between 18 and 25 years of age and received monetary compensation.
+One participant in the conflict condition had to be excluded due to unusual high error rates (12.6 %) on both win and loss trials (>2.5 SDs).

-Apparatus and Stimuli
+Apparatus and stimuli

-Participants performed their responses with a standard computer mouse ("Fujitsu Notebook Mouse 400NB", Fujitsu Technology Solutions GmbH, Germany) and mouse trajectories were sampled with a frequency of 200 Hz.
-Stimuli were presented on a 17-in. screen running at a resolution of 1024 x 768 pixels.
-Three empty boxes (50 pixels x 50 pixels) were displayed on a black background.
-Two target boxes designating target areas were presented in the upper third of the screen, one to the left (midpoint in pixels: x = 281, y = 217) and one to right (x = 793, y = 217; co-ordinates are given relative to the upper left corner of the screen).
-Each target box contained a picture of either a smiley or frowny (see Fig. 1).
+Participants performed their responses with a standard computer mouse ("Fujitsu Notebook Mouse 400NB," Fujitsu Technology Solutions GmbH, Germany), and mouse trajectories were sampled with a frequency of 200 Hz.
+Stimuli were presented on a 17in. screen running at a resolution of $1,024 \times 768$ pixels.
+Three empty boxes (50 × 50 pixels) were displayed on a black background.
+Two target boxes designating target areas were presented in the upper third of the screen, one to the left (midpoint in pixels: x = 281, y = 217) and one to right (x = 793, y=217; coordinates are given relative to the upper left corner of the screen).
+Each target box contained a picture of either a smiley or a frowny (see Fig. 1).
 Location of smiley and frowny pictures changed randomly from trial to trial.
 An empty start box was displayed in the lower center of the screen (x = 512, y = 709).
-The mouse cursor displayed a small manikin (28 pixels x 50 pixels).
-In the conflict condition, we used an ascending tone (win trials) and a descending tone (loss trials) with a duration of 400 ms to indicate that participants reached the target area.
+The mouse cursor displayed a small manikin (28×50 pixels).
+In the conflict condition, we used an ascending tone (win trials) and a descending tone (loss trials) with a duration of 400 ms to indicate that participants had reached the target area.
 Ascending and descending tones were chosen to make the mapping of wins and losses to the target location more obvious for the participants.
-In the control condition, a neutral 400 Hz or 600 Hz tone was presented for 400 ms.
+In the control condition, a neutral 400 or 600 Hz tone was presented for 400 ms.

-Procedure and Design
+Procedure and design

-At the start of a trial, a movement cue (+ or -) appeared in the start box (see Freeman & Ambady, 2009 for a similar procedure).
-If a "+" appeared in the box, participants were to move the manikin as quickly as possible to the smiley-box, resulting in a win of 5 points.
-If the cue was a "-", participants were to move the manikin to the frowny-box, resulting in a loss of five points.
-Ten points were subtracted when the manikin did not reach the designated target within 2 seconds.
+At the start of a trial, a movement cue (+ or -) appeared in the start box (see Freeman & Ambady, 2009, for a similar procedure).
+If a "+" appeared in the box, participants were to move the manikin as quickly as possible to the smiley box, resulting in a win of 5 points.
+If the cue was a "-," participants were to move the manikin to the frowny box, resulting in a loss of 5 points.
+Ten points were subtracted when the manikin did not reach the designated target within 2 s.
 A counter in the upper left corner of the screen displayed the total point score throughout the experiment.
 Participants were informed that they would get a chocolate bar as a bonus reward when their score exceeded a certain (but not further defined) threshold at the end of the session.